-Figure 2 shows an example of a transceiver with modulation applied to the VCO.
-The VCO and matching components are optimized for 869MHz.
+Figure 3 shows an example of a transceiver with modulation applied to the VCO.
 The inductors and trimming capacitors must have a good high frequency performance.

 The varactor MA4ST-350-1141 is a single variable capacitance diode manufactured by MACOM.
 The pin diode BAR63 is manufactured by Siemens.